 Construction Progress

-The Champlain Hudson Power Express (CHPE) officially began construction on November 30, 2022.
-Construction will continue throughout mid-2026, when CHPE becomes operational and begins delivering clean, renewable energy directly to New York City – aiding New York State’s green energy transition, improving air quality, and providing millions of dollars in new county and school tax revenue, all while preserving the State’s scenic landscapes and vistas.
+Construction of the Champlain Hudson Power Express (CHPE) officially began on November 30, 2022, and will continue through mid-2026, when CHPE becomes operational and begins delivering clean, renewable energy directly to New York City.

 The project involves close collaboration and coordination with Hydro Quebec (HQ), which is building an approximately 58km (~36mile) underwater and underground transmission line from the Hertel substation in La Prairie, Quebec to an interconnection point with CHPE in the Rivière Richelieu, at the Canada–New York border.
 More information on the Hertel-New York interconnection line is available on Hydro Quebec’s website here.